astro313/PetCareBI/README.md

 # PetCareBI
 A machine learning platform for extracting insights from customer reviews in the pet service industry.
+Try it: [Front-end deployed on AWS](http://www.future-analytics.me:8501)

 ## Motivation
 68% of US household owns a pet and the annual cash flow of the pet service industry is >$10B, which is projected to continue its growth in 2020 despite COVID-19.
 To help business owners to stand out from their competitors and promote customer retention in this lucrative industry, PetCare BI is business intelligence tool built for increasing customer satisfaction score and reducing the number of poor reviews.